xanzhu/Xanzhu.com/content/en/blog/2FA-Protect-Against-Phishing-Scams.md

 Additionally, it allows you to export and import tokens between devices, making it convenient when switching phones.
 As an open-source app, you can review its codebase for transparency and security.

-Learn more about Aegis by visting :PageLink{title="getaegis.app" url="https://getaegis.app/"}
+Learn more about Aegis by visiting :PageLink{title="getaegis.app" url="https://getaegis.app/"}

 ### 2FAS